WillowRuan/gitskills/MyProject/MyProject.md

 ![](../Screenshot/Reminder2/NotificationReminder2.png)

 ### Steps to run Diary
+---

-1. Click the Diary button on the homepage.
+1. Wait until the simulator pop up, it might take few minutes, then you can see the homepage, click the Diary button on the homepage.
 ![](../Screenshot/Diary/ButtonDiary.png)

 2. If it doesn't work or no calendar on the diary homepage or have error message such as no such module FSCalendar, open the terminal and follow the steps as below or check on this website https://cocoapods.org to install CocoaPods for running the calendar in the project.